gund/eslint-plugin-deprecation/README.md

 - `@typescript-eslint/parser`
 - `typescript`

-Then configure your `.eslintrc` like this:
+Then configure ESLint to parse TypeScript and include type information:

 ```jsonc
 {